-- Fast 500Hz~100kHz. - Medium 50Hz \sim 100kHz.
+• Fast 500Hz ~ 100kHz.

-\cdot Slow 5Hz \sim 100kHz.
+- Medium $50Hz \sim 100 kHz$ . - Slow 5Hz ~ 100kHz.

-Note: The integration time can be set for any measurement function except frequency, period, continuity (FAST) and diode test (MEDium).
-For frequency and period, this value is gate time of 1sec.
+Note: The integration time can be set for any measurement function except continuity (FAST) and diode test (MEDium).

 4.2 Trigger Operations

 The digital multimeter's triggering system allows you to generate triggers either manually or automatically or externally and take multiple readings per trigger.
 The following paragraphs discuss front panel triggering, the programmable trigger delay and the reading hold feature.